 Incorporating DPIAs into your existing workflow

 Some organizations are accustomed to putting compliance paperwork at the end of the software development lifecycle.
 They build, do an internal audit, fix things, and then perform a formal audit.
 As DPIAs need to be created prior to building a new feature or product, this clearly doesn't line up.
-Instead, your organization needs to move privacy to the beginning of your process.
+Instead, your organization needs to move privacy and data security to the beginning of your process.
 It should start in product, continue through development, and continue throughout the rest of a product's life.

 In addition to making sure you are in line with regulations, conducting a DPIA at the outset of a project helps solidify what processing will be done and what data needs to be collected.
 This helps remove any ambiguity that may come up as features evolve.
 It also acts as a reference point when questions arise about how personal information should be handled.
-One of the key aspects of privacy by design is to deeply incorporate privacy into the structure of your organization.
+One of the key aspects of privacy by design is to deeply incorporate privacy and data security into the structure of your organization.
 By generating DPIAs early, and making sure they are visible to all stakeholders, you enable your whole team to adhere to this PbD.

 While a data protection impact assessment may seem like a formality, it can help map out the ways your team will handle personal information when building software.
 Each DPIA shows regulators that your organization has taken the appropriate steps toward protecting the privacy of your customers.
 It keeps you accountable and the sign-off portion directly names individuals, so it is in everyone's best interest to abide by any claims made within the impact assessment.